CliMA/ClimateMachine.jl/docs/src/Theory/Numerics/MPP.md

 The tracer mass may unphysically turn negative because of the numerical errors caused either by the advection scheme, or by time integration of source terms.
-The algorithm described here ensures positivity when solving the advection-(TODO: diffusion) problem and falls under the Maximum Principle Preserving (MPP) category.
+The scheme described here ensures positivity when solving advection problems and falls under the category of Maximum Principle Preserving (MPP) algorithms.
-Ensuring positivity while integrating source terms is left as future work.
+The algorithm is easily extended to include diffusion, and ensuring positivity with source terms is left as future work.

 The implementation follows
 [Light\_and\_Durran\_2016](https://journals.ametsoc.org/mwr/article/144/12/4771/70817/Preserving-Nonnegativity-in-Discontinuous-Galerkin)